BPO services company : How to Choose One ?

 BPO is the contracting of a specific business task, such as payroll, to a third-party service provider

-A vendor company handling incoming customer service calls for a telecom company
+A BPO company handling incoming customer service calls for a telecom company

 Data entry for products offered on an ecommerce site